EthicsCodes/hackers-ethic/CoE.md

 # Code of Ethics

-Welcome to our Hacker Code of Ethics, which outlines the core principles guiding our conduct and decisions, anchored in respect for individual rights and collaborative integrity.
+Welcome to our Hacker Code of Ethics, outlining the core values guiding our conduct and decisions, anchored in respect for individual rights and collaborative integrity.
+This is a living document, open to updates that align with these ethical principles and enhance our common understanding.

 ## Hackers' Ethos